Bobris/BTDB/Doc/Relations.md

     ulong GatherByName(List<Person> toFill, long skip, long take, Constraint<ulong> tenantId, Constraint<string> name);

 It is exactly same counterpart for Scan like in primary key case.
+Also could be used with orderers.

 ### Upgrade